 This idea came from watching The Best Thing I Ever Ate on the Food Network.
-It has been in my memory for over a year, but never came to fruition.
+The recipe in that episode has been in my mind for over a year but it never came to fruition.

 No leftover cookies at your house?
 No worries, you can always whip up a batch or buy some at the local bakery.
+I would let them sit out a day or two if you have the time to do allow them to.

 Not in the mood to make a homemade batch of vanilla custard?
-Buy a few boxes of french vanilla pudding.
+Buy a few boxes of instant french vanilla pudding.
 No time for fresh whipped cream?
 Visit the frozen food section of your grocer and pick up a tub.

-There is no wrong way to make this Cookie Trifle recipe!
+There is no wrong way to make this Cookie Trifle recipe.
 Use whatever kind of cookies, custard, or whipped cream that you want.
-I can guarantee whatever combination you decide on, it will turn out delicious!
+I can guarantee whatever combination you decide on, it will turn out delicious.

 I also learned that photographing a trifle dish at night with no natural light is impossible.
+Now you know!

-If you loved this cookie bomb recipe, check out these other easy cookie recipes:
+Check out these other easy cookie recipes:

 - In a trifle dish or large glass bowl, place a layer of chocolate chip cookies covering the bottom.
 Spread a layer of vanilla custard and then whipped cream.